qiskit-community/prototype-zne/docs/reference_guide.md

     def min_points(self) -> int:
         """The minimum number of points required for extrapolation."""
     ```
-- __[Extrapolator]__ Fit regression model:
+- __[Extrapolator]__ Extrapolate to zero:
     ```python
     @abstractmethod
-    def _fit_regression_model(
+    def _extrapolate_zero(
-        self, data: tuple[RegressionDatum, ...]
+        self,
+        x_data: ndarray[Any, dtype],
+        y_data: ndarray[Any, dtype],
+        sigma_x: ndarray[Any, dtype],
+        sigma_y: ndarray[Any, dtype],
-    ) -> tuple[RegressionModel, Metadata]:
+    ) -> ReckoningResult:
-        """Fit regression model given data points.
+        """Extrapolate to zero by fitting a regression model to the provided data.

         Args:
+            x_data: A sequence of X values for the data points to fit.
-            data: A sequence of data points to fit the regression model from, each of which consisting on the value of the regressor, measured mean, and estimated variance.
+            y_data: A sequence of Y values for the data points to fit.
+            sigma_x: A sequence of std errors along the X axis for the data points to fit.
+                If `None`, ones of `x_data` size is assumed.
+            sigma_y: A sequence of std errors along the Y axis for the data points to fit.
+                If `None`, ones of `y_data` size is assumed.

         Returns:
-            A two-tuple consisting on a callable, representing the fitted model, and metadata about the fitting process.
-The model callable takes in a target float value for the regressor, and returns two floats representing the inferred value of the regressand and its associated variance.
+            A ReckoningResult object with the extrapolated value, std error, and metadata.
         """
     ```